w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping.md

 - retry, quarantine, or dead-letter behavior for repeated failures.

 This exercise highlights that validation is part of semantic mapping behavior, not only implementation-specific error handling.

+## Findings from Stack Comparison (pandas vs csv-parse)

+Based on the two proposed configuration profiles ([planning/work-items/analysis/pandas-csv-config-schema.yaml](planning/work-items/analysis/pandas-csv-config-schema.yaml) and [planning/work-items/analysis/csv-parse-config-schema.yaml](planning/work-items/analysis/csv-parse-config-schema.yaml)), the following findings summarize how the stacks address the CSV handling challenges above.

+### 1. Parsing and Dialect Control

+- Both stacks provide strong controls for delimiter, quoting, escaping, comments, and malformed lines.
+- `pandas.read_csv` provides many parsing controls in one API, including `dialect` compatibility and `on_bad_lines` policies.
+- `csv-parse` offers similarly rich parser-level controls (`delimiter`, `columns`, `relax_*`, `skip_*`, `record_delimiter`) with stream-oriented behavior by default.
+- Finding: both stacks can handle Exercise 8 (dialect variability) well when configuration is explicit.

+### 2. Header and Metadata Row Classification

+- `pandas` supports `header`, `names`, and row skipping, but multi-line metadata patterns like TOA5 usually require additional logic around `read_csv`.
+- `csv-parse` gives low-level row control in streaming mode, which can simplify custom classification pipelines for mixed metadata/data rows.
+- Finding: both can implement Exercise 2, but neither provides domain-native TOA5 row-role semantics out of the box.

+### 3. Canonical Row Representation (array vs object)

+- `pandas` naturally yields table-like columns and then JSON objects (`orient=records`) for row-as-object output.
+- `csv-parse` can emit arrays or objects (`columns: true`), making the representation choice explicit at parser level.
+- Finding: both support Exercise 6, and both still require explicit profile rules to guarantee one canonical representation across implementations.

+### 4. Type Coercion and Missing Values

+- `pandas` has stronger built-in declarative support for type and missing-value normalization (`dtype`, `na_values`, `keep_default_na`, date parsing).
+- `csv-parse` can cast values (`cast`, `cast_date`) but practical normalization policies are usually implemented in application code after parse.
+- Finding: for Exercise 7, pandas is more batteries-included; csv-parse is more flexible but relies more on downstream transformation logic.

+### 5. Time Semantics and Normalization

+- Both stacks can parse timestamp strings, but neither stack alone resolves semantic timezone policy, DST policy, or canonical TD-facing instant semantics.
+- Both require explicit profile metadata and application logic for deterministic normalization.
+- Finding: Exercise 3 remains a mapping-policy problem above the parser layer in both ecosystems.

+### 6. Quality/Status Side-Channels and Routing

+- Both stacks can parse side-channel columns (for example `*_QC`) and discriminator columns (for example `TABLE`).
+- Neither stack prescribes how to map those fields into TD quality semantics or affordance routing.
+- Finding: Exercises 4 and 5 are not parser problems; they require explicit mapping/routing metadata and implementation conventions.

+### 7. Error Handling and Validation Outcomes

+- `pandas` provides parser-time bad-line policies and can pair well with DataFrame-level validation.
+- `csv-parse` supports strict/relaxed parsing and skip/error controls; validation outcomes are typically implemented in custom processing stages.
+- Finding: both can support Exercise 9, but interoperable behavior depends on explicitly documented reject/annotate/quarantine policy beyond parser settings.

+### 8. Configuration Model and Interoperability Implication

+- Neither stack has a mandatory standardized external CSV profile format for semantic mapping.
+- In both ecosystems, parser options are usually code-level objects; external YAML/JSON profiles are a project convention.
+- Finding: parser capability is sufficient, but interoperability depends on shared, declarative mapping profiles (including typing, nullability, time, routing, and validation semantics), not only parser options.

+Coverage summary: across Exercises 1 to 9, parser-centric concerns are covered well (especially Exercises 6, 7, 8, and parser aspects of 9), while semantic mapping concerns are only partially covered or uncovered without additional profile logic (notably Exercises 1, 2, 3, 4, and 5).

 ## Requirements